Model theory of Galois actions of torsion Abelian groups: Positive results

 Therefore, we obtain:

-By Theorem \ref{axioms}(2), we get that $K|_{L_{A^{(m)}}}\models A^{(m)}-\mathrm{TCF}$.
+By Theorem \ref{axioms}(3), we get that $K|_{L_{A^{(m)}}}\models A^{(m)}-\mathrm{TCF}$.

-For the moreover part, we need to show that the theory $A-\mathrm{TCF}$ is strictly simple for $A$ infinite.
+For the moreover part, we need to show that the theory $A-\mathrm{TCF}$ is strictly simple (that is: simple, not stable, and not supersimple) for $A$ infinite.
 For simplicity, by Proposition \ref{mcfact} it is enough to show that each theory $A^{(m)}$-TCF is simple.
 We use \cite[Corollary 4.31]{Hoff3}, which (very conveniently for us) says that for any group $G$, if the theory $G-\mathrm{TCF}$ exists, then it is simple if and only if the underlying fields of its models are bounded.
 Let us take $K\models A^{(m)}-\mathrm{TCF}$.
 By Theorem \ref{axioms}, we have:

 Each universal Frattini cover above is a small profinite group being finitely generated.
 Hence each kernel above is small as well being an open subgroup of a small profinite group.
 Therefore, $\gal(K)$ is small, since all its pro-$p$ components are small.
 As a result, the field $K$ is bounded and the theory $A-\mathrm{TCF}$ is simple.
 Since $K$ is PAC and not separably closed (if $A\neq 0$), by \cite[Fact 2.6.7]{Kimsim} the theory of the pure field $K$ is not stable, so the theory $A-\mathrm{TCF}$ is also not stable.
 To see that $A-\mathrm{TCF}$ is not supersimple (if $A$ is infinite), it is enough to look at any strictly increasing sequence of finite subgroups of $A$ and consider the corresponding strictly decreasing tower of definable subfields of invariants of $K$. \end{proof} \begin{remark} \begin{enumerate} \item Example \ref{cpinftyex} can be generalized in the following way.
 Let us take $A$ satisfying the equivalent conditions from Remark \ref{equivcond} and let $K\models A-\mathrm{TCF}$.
-Then, we also have that $K\models A^{(1)}-\mathrm{TCF}$ and the description of $\gal(K)$ comes from Theorem \ref{axioms}(3), that is:
+From the above proof of the right-to-left implication in Theorem \ref{superthm}, we have that: